Iain Mackintosh: Awards

-In 1995 Mackintosh was the first Briton to sit on the International Jury at the Prague Quadrennial of Scenography and Theatre Architecture and in 1999 received their Gold Medal for Architecture on behalf of the new Glyndebourne Opera.
+In 1995 Mackintosh was the first Briton to sit on the International Jury at the Prague Quadrennial of Scenography and Theatre Architecture and in 1999 collected their Special Gold Medal for Architecture on behalf of the new Glyndebourne Opera House.
 In 2003 he was awarded the annual Cascieri Medal and Lectureship in the Humanities by the Boston Architectural Center.
 He was a jury member in 2011 for the Prague OISTAT Theatre Architecture Competition (International Organisation of Scenographers, Theatre Architects, and Technicians).

 Theatres with which Mackintosh has been associated have won more than 20 Architecture Awards in Britain and overseas.